brandonchaffee/demopera/docs/appendix.rst

 Name                ``contributeToTask``

 Description         | Contributes value to a task by withdrawing from the sender and holding it in
-                    | escrow for eventual release to submitter's of tasks.
-This contribution increments the
+                    | escrow for eventual release to the submitter of tasks.
+This contribution increments
-                    | sender's stake of the organization and increments the total value associated with the
+                    | the sender's stake of the organization and increments the total value associated with
-                    | task.
+                    | the task.

 Contract            ``Contribution.sol``